SkillBuilders/super-lov/README.md

 ## Feature Requests

-If you would like to see additional functionality added to the plug-in, or if you have found a bug, please let us know by posting a request.
+If you would like to see additional functionality added to the plug-in, or if you have found a bug, please let us know by posting a request through the link https://github.com/SkillBuilders/super-lov/issues

 ## License